Passengers aboard the Explorer of the Seas Cruise Ship have been exposed to one of the largest outbreaks of norovirus on a cruise ship in 20 years.

 Contact Your Holiday Claims to find out how much compensation you may be entitled to

-At Your Holiday Claims we have recovered millions of pounds in compensation for clients who have suffered from illness or accidents whilst holidaying abroad and our holiday claims experts hold a combined 50 years’ experience within travel law.
+At Your Holiday Claims we have recovered millions of pounds in compensation for clients who have suffered from illness or accidents whilst holidaying abroad and our holiday claims experts hold a combined 50 years experience within travel law.
+Find out more about your potential holiday illness claim.

 If you have suffered illness whist holidaying on board a cruise ship, you can contact Your Holiday Claims for advice on whether you could make a claim by calling 0330 100 2851 or by completing the online contact form for a prompt response.